 - ਸਾਕਤ ਸੁਆਨ ਕਹੀਅਹਿ ਬਹੁ ਲੋਭੀ ਬਹੁ ਦੁਰਮਤਿ ਮੈਲੁ ਭਰੀਜੈ ॥ ਆਪਨ ਸੁਆਇ ਕਰਹਿ ਬਹੁ ਬਾਤਾ ਤਿਨਾ ਕਾ ਵਿਸਾਹੁ ਕਿਆ ਕੀਜੈ ॥੬॥: Saakat (those separated from God…) are said to be very greedy like dogs; they are full of too much filth of wicked intellect.
 One who talks excessively but to suit ones own interests; how can such a person be trusted? ||6|| (sggs 1326).

 In addition to dog, the crazy and crooked nature of the human mind is also compared in the Gurbani with the behavior of many other animals.
-For example, camel, elephant, frog, monkey, stork or crane, fish, deer, buffalo or donkey, and so on.
+For example, camel, elephant, frog, monkey, stork or crane, fish, deer, buffalo, donkey, and so on.

 - ਗੁਰ ਮੰਤ੍ਰ ਹੀਣਸ੍ਯ੍ਯ ਜੋ ਪ੍ਰਾਣੀ ਧ੍ਰਿਗੰਤ ਜਨਮ ਭ੍ਰਸਟਣਹ ॥ ਕੂਕਰਹ ਸੂਕਰਹ ਗਰਧਭਹ ਕਾਕਹ ਸਰਪਨਹ ਤੁਲਿ ਖਲਹ ॥੩੩॥: That mortal who lacks the Gur-mantra (Guru’s counsel, advice, Wisdom, Upadesh, ਸਲਾਹ), cursed and fallen (depraved, polluted…) is his life.
 That wicked person is a dog, a pig, a jackass, a crow, a snake (in this very life, here and now, not after death). ||33|| (1356).

-The Gurbani tells us even if crooked or mean people leave their country and go overseas, they will take their wickedness with them – their slumbering mind attached to Maya follow them wherever they go!
+The SGGS teaches us even if crooked or mean people leave their country and go overseas, they will take their wickedness with them – their Mayaic mind follow them wherever they go!
 Just look around and see what’s going on in the Gurdwaras throughout the world.
-In most part, they are controlled and run by the crafty management committee members, Pujaaree groups, Baabaa-Vaad or the Deraa-Vaad…
+In most part, they are controlled and run by the self-serving management committee members and the self-serving Pujaaree (clergy: Granthis, Parcharaks, Ragis, Dhadees etc.) and the freeloading Deraa-Vaad Baabaas (ਵੇਹਲੜ) etc.

 - ਪੂੰਅਰ ਤਾਪ ਗੇਰੀ ਕੇ ਬਸਤ੍ਰਾ ॥ ਅਪਦਾ ਕਾ ਮਾਰਿਆ ਗ੍ਰਿਹ ਤੇ ਨਸਤਾ ॥ ਦੇਸੁ ਛੋਡਿ ਪਰਦੇਸਹਿ ਧਾਇਆ ॥ ਪੰਚ ਚੰਡਾਲ ਨਾਲੇ ਲੈ ਆਇਆ ॥੪॥: You worship fire (ਧੂਣੀਆਂ ਤਪਾਂਣਾਂ) and wear saffron colored robes.
 Smitten by calamity (distress, trouble…), you run away from your home.
 Leaving your country, you wander in foreign lands.
 (But your Mayaic mind) brings the five pariahs (Bikaar: lust, anger, greed, etc.) with it. ||4|| (sggs 1348).